mattkleiny/aws-lambda-hosting/README.md

 * An extension for a CLI menu to simplify projects with many individual lambda handlers.
 Each handler should be made available to the menu either via manual configuration or via automatic discovery over some data-source (such as CloudFormation).
+* Consider a DSL for step function allocation and wire-up.